balpars/balpars.com/src/content/blog/diffie-hellman-key-exchange.md

 The point of Diffie-Hellman is that nothing in public domain can be combined in any way to get our secret key.

-Truth is Diffie-Hellman is never used by itself for the following reasons:
-- By default it provides no defense against man-in-the-middle attacks.
+Truth is Diffie-Hellman is never used by itself because by default it provides no defense against man-in-the-middle attacks.

-- Discrete Logarithms problem is very computationally expensive problem, but dedicated organizations like NSA or other security agencies of world may have more than enough resources to attempt bruteforce.
+Discrete Logarithms problem is very computationally expensive problem, but dedicated organizations like NSA or other security agencies of world may have more than enough resources to attempt bruteforce.

 I will cover these problems, especially the man-in-the-middle aspect of key exchanges in a post.
 If you are interested, you can use these keywords to do your own research.
 - RSA, PKI, SSL Certificates, Digital Signature